 We have strategically aligned our business into two reportable segments: wholesale and retail.
-Our operating segments are aligned with how the Company, including our chief executive officer (defined as our chief operating decision maker), manages the business.
-These two segments represent strategic business areas of our vertically integrated enterprise that operate separately and provide their own distinctive services.
-This vertical structure enables us to offer home furnishings while better controlling quality and cost.
+These two segments represent strategic business areas of our enterprise that operate separately and provide their own distinctive services.
 We evaluate the performance of our respective segments based upon net sales and operating income.
-Intersegment transactions result, primarily, from the wholesale sale of inventory to the retail segment, including the related profit margin.
-Financial information, including sales, operating income and long-lived assets related to our segments are disclosed in Note 20, Segment Information, of the notes to our consolidated financial statements included under Item 8 of this Annual Report on Form 10-K.
+Intersegment transactions result from the wholesale sale of inventory to the retail segment, including the related profit margin.
+Financial information related to our segments are disclosed in Note 20, Segment Information, of the notes to our consolidated financial statements included under Item 8 of this Annual Report on Form 10-K.